-Туре Cost Availability Details Annual Pass \$80 General Public This one-year pass is available on site, by phone or online (see above).
-Senior Pass \$10 U.S. residents age 62+ This lifetime pass is available on site or via mail order.
+Туре Cost Availability Details Annual Pass \$80 \$20 General public Seniors age 62+ This one-year pass is available on site, by phone or online (see above).
+Senior Pass \$80 U.S. residents age 62+ This lifetime pass is available on site or via mail order.
 ID required.
-Military Pass Free U.S. military members and their dependents This one-year pass is available on site.
+Military Pass Free Active U.S. military and their dependents This one-year pass is available on site.
 ID (CAC Card or DoD Form 1173) required.
-Access Pass Free U.S. residents with permanent disabilities This lifetime pass is available on site or via mail order.
+Access Pass Free U.S. residents with permanent disabilities This lifetime pass is available on site or via mail or- der.
 ID and documentation required.
 Volunteer Pass Free 250 cumulative volunteer service hours Inquire locally to obtain information about this one-year pass.